-This post contains the summary notes based on the youtube talks How SDN will Shape Networking by Nick McKeown, The Future of Networking, and the Past of Protocols by Scott Shenker, the paper OpenFlow: Enabling Innovation in Campus Networks, and the on-site guest lecture delivered by Scott Shenker at CS268.
-These provocative talks focus on the fundamental questions and the philosophy of SDN – Is SDN the right solution?
+This post summarizes How SDN will Shape Networking by Nick McKeown, The Future of Networking, and the Past of Protocols by Scott Shenker, the paper OpenFlow: Enabling Innovation in Campus Networks, and CS268 on-site guest lecture delivered by Scott Shenker.
+These provocative talks focus on the fundamental philosophy of SDN — Is SDN the right solution?
 Why we ended up here?

 A Powerful Trick: Abstraction